 The following boxes are located off-site: Box 2-4.
-You will need to request this material at least two business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
+You will need to request this material at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 This collection has no restrictions.

 Single photocopies may be made for research purposes.
 The RBML maintains ownership of the physical material only.
 Copyright remains with the creator and his/her heirs.
 The responsibility to secure copyright permission rests with the patron.

 Identification of specific item; Date (if known); William Aspenwall Bradley papers; Box and Folder; Rare Book and Manuscript Library, Columbia University Library.

 About the Finding Aid / Processing Information

 Columbia University Libraries, Rare Book and Manuscript Library

 Cataloged Christina Hilton Fenn 04/12/89.

 2012-03-13 Xml document instance created by Alison Rhonemus.

 2019-05-20 EAD was imported spring 2019 as part of the ArchivesSpace Phase II migration.